vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Vyavahāramayakha.
 610, 62, tion of Viṣou by Manu, Pura

-162n, 1002, 1192, 1224 (on ṇas, but of Brahma in Vaya pāntarikse na divi'), 1242 and of Siva in Karma 857 and (Devala explained ), 1286-87, a; fifth disciple of V, was 1293 ( brother in Yāj.
+162n, 1002, 1192, 1224 (on ṇas, but of Brahma in Vaya pāntarikse na divi'), 1242 and of Śiva in Karma 857 and (Devala explained ), 1286-87, a; fifth disciple of V, was 1293 ( brother in Yāj.
 III.
 135 Sūta Romaharṣaṇa to whom should mean only full brother), V. imparted Itihāsa-Parāṇa, 1301-3, 13131 (on Viśvajit whose son Santi narrated sacrifice ), 1317n, 1323 ( ex.
 Mabābhārata to Saunaka and ample of atideta in Pitāmaba others in Naimiṣa forest 837 ; smrti); on killing an ātatayin legends about 857; names of brahmana, another practice 27 Vyasas in Kūrma aud Vāyu, prevailed in a former yoga while Viṣṇu and Brahmānda 1272n; on Prānapratiṣthāman cite 28 names of 28 Vyāsas of tra 1106; on Nārada saying Drāpara in Vaivasvata Man- that fathar can give less or vantara 857-58 ; not a gotra more to sons at partition de name, while Jaimini, Bādari clares that that was the case in and Bādarayana are gotra a former yuga 1272n; says that nanes 1174; Pārāśarya is in Parāṇas one often finds only one of the three prararas usages opposed to smrti 1278 ; of the group of Parāśaras 1174; text with notes ed. by the son of V. was called Vaigāsaki, present author 1305; transla acc. to Vārtika and means tion of V. by the present Suka, acc. to Mahābbāṣya 1169; anthor 1301n-3n.
 Sumanta, Jaimini, Vaiśampā- Vyavahāraprakāsa ( part of Vira yana and Paila are mentioned mitrodaya ), 1309, 1316n, in Asr.
 Gr. along with .
 Bhar 1320 (Māṣamadganyāya ), atamahābhāratadharmācāryas', 1331 ( role of equal division ), 11610; Vedic literature is 1333 ( holds rājan, a king, may silent about Vyasa Pārāsarye be even & vaisya ) : except in Sāmavidhana Br. | Vyrsta meaning of, in Arthatasi

 254